U.S. losing patience with Pakistan, says Panetta

-KABUL Defense Secretary Leon Panetta said on Thursday the United States was reaching the limits of its patience with Pakistan because of the safe havens the country offered to insurgents in neighbouring Afghanistan.
+KABUL Defense Secretary Leon Panetta said on Thursday the United States was reaching the limits of its patience with Pakistan because of the safe havens the country offered to insurgents in neighboring Afghanistan.

 It was some of the strongest language by a senior U.S. official to describe the strained ties between Washington and Islamabad.